codeigniter4/CodeIgniter4/user_guide_src/source/database/migration.rst

 for the version. ::

   // Asks you for the version...
-  > php index.php migrations version
+  > php ci.php migrate:version
   > Version:

   // Sequential
-  > php index.php migrations version 007
+  > php ci.php migrate:version 007

   // Timestamp
-  > php index.php migrations version 20161426211300
+  > php ci.php migrate:version 20161426211300

 **rollback**

 Rolls back all migrations, taking all database groups to a blank slate, effectively migration 0::

-  > php index.php migrations rollback
+  > php ci.php migrate:rollback

 **refresh**

 Refreshes the database state by first rolling back all migrations, and then migrating to the latest version::

-  > php index.php migrations refresh
+  > php ci.php migrate:refresh

 **status**

 Displays a list of all migrations and the date and time they were ran, or '--' if they have not be ran::

-  > php index.php migrations status
+  > php ci.php migrate:status
   Filename                              Migrated On
   20150101101500_First_migration.php    2016-04-25 04:44:22